dylanjha/snitch/README.md

 Snitch is Twitch, for snitches.
 This is an out of the box Elixir/Phoenix application.

-This application uses [Mux Live Stream]
+This application uses [Mux Live Stream](https://mux.com/live) and Phoenix Live View.

 ## Getting started